 - Polycrylic or Fusion Tough Coat (If you need to seal your stain finish.
 This step not needed if you’re using Homestead House Stain & Finishing Oil.)

-Chalk paint also requires little to no prep work, but you do have to seal it when you’re done painting.
+- Chalk paint requires little to no prep work, BUT you do have to seal it when you’re done painting.

 Knowing what kind of paint you’re working with is the first step to determining how much prep work you need to do.